-In accounting, revenue represents achievements and costs represent effort in producing a harvest.
-Yield as a concept of effort and yield has the implication that income is generated by costs (Andreev, 2019).
+In accounting, revenue represents achievements, and costs represent an effort to produce a harvest.
+Yield as a concept of effort and yield implies that costs generate income (Andreev, 2019).

-The basic concept of effort and results is as stated by Suwardjono (2016) that only with costs can income be created and not the other way around revenue assume expenses.
-The determining process cost is the basis for farmers work in determining the planting activities carried out.
-Planting activities form the basis for determining income yields with expenditures made The process of the two activities that go hand in hand with attention to the environment as a guarantee of the success of the planting process (Barokah et.al, 2014; Livanova et.al, 2018; Badu et.al, 2021; Gardher, 2021).
-Guarantee of success as a relationship between the intensification of costs that must be paid by farmers (Ib) with the price index received by farmers (It), whether in the form of fertilizers, seeds, medicines or other things aimed at increasing harvest yields and income.
+The basic concept of effort and results is, as stated by Suwardjono (2016), that only with costs can income be created and not the other way around; revenue assumes expenses.
+The determining process cost is the basis for farmers' work determining planting activities.
+Planting activities form the basis for determining income yields with expenditures made.
+The process of the two activities that go hand in hand with attention to the environment is a guarantee of the success of the planting process (Barokah et al., 2014; Livanova et al., 2018; Badu et al., 2021; Gardher, 2021).
+Guarantee of success is a relationship between the intensification of costs paid by farmers (Ib) and the price index received by farmers (It), whether in the form of fertilizers, seeds, medicines, or other things to increase harvest yields and income.

-The relationship between Ib and It makes the action more intensive, the physical and economic targets at first increase, until it reaches its peak then decreases if the intensification of the economic optinum level is generally reached first, than the economic optimum level income or profit will decrease, even though the yield is still increase depending on the growing season.
-The relationship between the influence of growing season with yield and income shows the dependence of farmers' crops on the environmental conditions of current season.
+The relationship between Ib and it makes the action more intensive; the physical and economic targets at first increase until it reaches their peak, then decrease if the intensification of the economic optimum level is generally reached first.
+Then, the economic optimum level income or profit will decrease even though the yield still increases depending on the growing season.
+The relationship between the influence of the growing season with yield and income expresses the dependence of farmers' crops on the environmental conditions of the current season.

 Seasonal dependence guarantees harvest yields based on the certainty of farmers' calculations in determining the amount of costs incurred and future income.
-Certainty as stated by Kumar et.al (2020) and Anwar & Firmansyah (2020), that the decrease in income or profits is due to an increase in the land intensification level above the economic optimum level of the planting environment conditions carried out.
-Conditions that indicate the input value added is greater than the added value.
-Figure 1 can provide clarity on this:
+Certainty, as stated by Kumar et al. (2020) and Anwar and Firmansyah (2020), is that the decrease in income or profits is due to an increase in the land intensification level above the optimum economic level of the planting environment conditions carried out.
+Conditions indicating the input value added is greater than the added value.
+Figure 1 can provide clarity on this.

-Figure 1: The Relationship between Harvest Levels and Farmer's Income
+Figure 1 The Relationship between Harvest Levels and Farmer's Income

-The explanation shows that by increasing intensification with the aim of increasing yields as well as increasing income, this can only be achieved before the economy optimum level is reached in the growing season.
-Increasing agricultural output again with intensification levels above the economic optimum level can only be achieved through sacrifices during the growing season.
-This is the reason why farming efforts to increase harvest by increasing intensification in areas where harvest are already high often do not get a response, even though it is still technically possible.
+It explains that increasing intensification to increase yields and income can only be achieved before the economy's optimum level is reached in the growing season.
+Increasing agricultural output with intensification levels above the optimum economic level can only be achieved through sacrifices during the growing season.
+It is why farming efforts to increase harvest by increasing intensification in areas where harvests are already high often do not get a response, even though it is still technically possible.

-Physical targets and economic targets can be maximally achieved together if the physical optimal level and economic intensification is also accompanied by the planting season determination as an pranatamangsa indicator.
-Pranatamangsa determination, namely the seasons arrangement as an agricultural calendar system in Java.
-This seasons division has been used by the Javanese since they were familiar with irrigated agriculture thousands of years ago, long before the arrival of Hindus to archipelago.
+Physical and economic targets can be maximally achieved together if the optimal physical level and economic intensification are also accompanied by the planting season determination as a pranatamangsa indicator.
+As stated before, pranatamangsa's determination is the seasons' arrangement as an agricultural calendar system in Java.
+This season's division has been used by the Javanese since they were familiar with irrigated agriculture thousands of years ago, long before the arrival of Hindus to the archipelago.
 However, this knowledge was only recorded during the reign of Sri Susuhunan Paku Buwana VII on June 22, 1855 (Wahyudi, 2012).
-The 12th pranatamangsa season (Kasa, Karo, Katelu, Kapat, Kalima, Kanem, Kapitu, Kawolu, Kasanga, Kasapuluh, Dhesta, Saddha) grouped into four main seasons (mangsa).
-The four main seasons are the third or dry from seasons I-III, labuh or pancaroba from dry to rainy (season IV-VI), rendeng or rainy (season VII-IX), and mareng or pancaroba from rainy to dry season (season X-XII).
-As explained in Figure 2 as follows:
+The 12th pranatamangsa season (first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, and twelfth) is grouped into four main seasons.
+The four main seasons are the third or dry (seasons I-III), transitional from dry to rainy (seasons IV-VI), rainy (seasons VII-IX), and transitional from rainy to dry season (seasons X-XII).